loganhasson/tiqkr/README.md

 ## License

-My Spiffy App is MIT Licensed.
+Tiqkr is MIT Licensed.
 See LICENSE for details.